-The tour inside the Death Camp
+The Tour inside the German Nazi Death Camp

 The tour started, and with each word the guide said I started to feel sadder and sadder.
 Entering the rooms of the wooden barrackswe saw things like: thousands of glasses of the prisoners, thousands of kitchenware that they used daily, or the piles of human hair that was cut from the heads of the dead bodies… All that was something that appalled me in a way that I had never felt before.